flageval-baai/FlagEvalMM/README.md

 ## News

 - [2025-09-02] Supported by FlagEvalMM, [LRM-Eval](https://github.com/flageval-baai/LRM-Eval) is released.
 We include the evaluation code of [ROME](https://huggingface.co/datasets/BAAI/ROME) in the tasks/rome directory.
+We recommend using llm-judge for diagrams evaluation and rule-based evaluation for other tasks with prepared configs in the tasks/rome directory.

 ## Key Features